algorand/indexer/README.md

 ## Connection Pool Settings

 One can set the maximum number of connections allowed in the local connection pool by using the `--max-conn` setting.
 It is recommended to set this number to be below the database server connection pool limit.

+If the maximum number of connections/active queries is reached, subsequent connections will wait until a connection becomes available, or timeout according to the read-timeout setting

 # Settings